sammigachuhi/my_django/docs/12-model-modifications.md

 The above does the following:

 1. The `recorder` variable is a ForeignKey object.
-The `models.ForeignKey` takes at least two parameters: the model to reference to and the `on_delete` option.
+The `models.ForeignKey` takes at least two parameters: the model to refer from and the `on_delete` option.
 Here, we define the reference model as `Researcher` and the `on_delete` as `models.CASCADE`.
-On the latter, this means that if the parent object, in this case the name of the recorder, this will affect the row in the `Questionnaire` model as well.
+On the latter, the `models.CASCADE` option sets the model to always delete the recorder name if that parent researcher object has also been deleted.
+In other words, it *cascades* the effects.

-We also define a `def __string__(self)` here which will show on the Django admin webpage the date at which the questionnaire was filled and the recorder.
+We also define a `def __string__(self)` here which will show on the Django admin webpage the date at which the questionnaire was filled and by which recorder.

 ## Register models

 Since we had a created a new `Researcher` model, we will have to add it to the `admin.py` page.
 The `admin.py` is used to display our models in the Django website.

 Let's add our `Researcher` model in the `admin.py` file.
 Notice that we first call it before registering, otherwise Django won't know it is there.
-Or in simple terms you will face errors.

 ```
 from django.contrib import admin